Centre for Ethno -Veterinary Practice & Alternative Medicine

 Centre for Disaster Management Technology for Animals

-The Centre is working with mandate to design and develop mechanism as well as strategies for protection of animals on occurrence of disaster in the State.
+The Centre is working with the mandate to design and develop mechanism as well as strategies for protection of animals on occurrence of the disaster in the State.
 The centre will conduct studies and research, organize workshop and training programmes, publish its reports and documents provides various policy advisory services to the State.
 The strategies to deal with animals in the critical situations of disaster need to be developed and implemented and as such not much attention has been given to this sector in animal science.
-The University has come forward to minimize the risk of losses of animal wealth during disaster.
+The University has come forward to minimize the risk of losses of animal wealth during the disaster.

 Centre for Studies on Wild Life Management and Health